The 12 Hallmarks of Aging in Dogs, Explained

 Gut-brain-immune Links That Affect Sleep and Mood

-The gut-brain axis is a two-way conversation: gut irritation can release immune signals that influence the brain, and stress can change gut movement and appetite.
-In older pets, this link can become more noticeable because the brain’s immune cells are already closer to their activation threshold.
-The result can be a loop: a few days of loose stool or reduced appetite, followed by restless nights and a pet that seems more anxious.
+The gut and brain talk to each other constantly, so gut irritation can release immune signals that influence the brain, and stress can change gut movement and appetite in return.
+In older pets this link shows up more because the brain's immune cells already sit closer to their activation threshold.
+The result is often a loop: a few days of loose stool or reduced appetite, then restless nights and a pet that seems more anxious.

-At home, it helps to connect behavior notes with stool quality, appetite, and water intake.
-A cat that yowls at night after a diet change may not be “acting out”—the gut may be part of the story.
-A dog that pants and cannot settle after a rich treat may be uncomfortable and more reactive.
-These links are also why pages on chronic inflammation in dogs and chronic inflammation in cats often overlap with brain-focused concerns.
+At home, connect behavior notes to stool quality, appetite, and water intake.
+A cat that yowls at night after a diet change may not be 'acting out' — the gut may be part of the story.
+A dog that pants and can't settle after a rich treat is likely uncomfortable, and discomfort makes the brain more reactive.
+This is why chronic gut inflammation and brain-focused concerns so often overlap.

 “Sleep changes are often the first household clue, not the last.”